esp-rs/std-training/book/src/04_4_interrupts.md

    * `gpio_mode_t_GPIO_MODE_INPUT_OUTPUT` // input and output
    * `gpio_mode_t_GPIO_MODE_INPUT_OUTPUT_OD` // open drain input and output

- They are constants with numbers representing the bit that must be set in the corresponding register.

  * `pull_up_en`: true.into(), if the GPIO is pulled up,
  * `pull_down_en`: true.into(), if the GPIO is pulled down,
  * `intr_type`: sets the interrupt type, it can have the following settings: